Learn & WatchSubmitMagazine

 A boost of antioxidants

-After a long day, a hot cup of herbaceous green tea is the ideal way to relax your body and soothe your nerves.
+After a long day, there is nothing we here at Cuisine prefer more than a nice cup of earthy green tea.
+It truly is the ideal way to relax your body and soothe your nerves.
 Green tea’s high polyphenol content provides a much-needed energy boost and combats stress hormones in the body.

 Better overall health

-Green tea is an excellent preventative approach for maintaining good health and combatting different diseases.
+Green tea is an excellent (not to mention easy) preventative approach for maintaining good health and combatting different diseases.
 A cup of hot green tea plays a great role in regulating your cholesterol and blood pressure levels.
 In addition, it’s an excellent detox beverage for cleansing the body of noxious substances and lowering the possibility of clogged arteries.
+When we put it that way, how can you say no?
+Think of all the benefits a simple cup of green tea can give you.
+Check out this video below by Dr. Mikhail Varshavski for more benefits of green tea.

 If you’re looking for a delicate and refreshing cup of green tea that perfectly balances the sweet and nutty notes, then look no further than FGO’s Organic Green Tea Pods.
 These K-cup pods help you fight free radicals by just sipping your cup of tea from the comfort of your couch.
-This green tea has the perfect blend of earthy tones and is rich in naturally occurring caffeine, along with plant-based antioxidants.
+This green tea has the perfect blend of earthy tones, plant-based antioxidants, and it’s decaf (feel free to drink one of these bad boys after work without sacrificing a good night’s sleep)!

 This authentic green tea is sourced from China, where green tea originated, and it’s transported to California where the manufacturer fills the tea in Keurig-compatible K-Cup pods, delivering your ready-to-use green tea.
 This green tea can be easily found both online and in stores and, with every sip of this refreshing green tea, your tastebuds will be transported to China where this delicious green tea was actually produced and cultivated.

 You can enjoy this green tea with complete peace of mind because it doesn’t contain any Genetically Modified Organisms (GMOs) and is also certified by the US Department of Agriculture (USDA).
 Using these green tea pods is also a breeze — all you need to do is take out the K-Cup pod and throw it in the single-serve brewer to get a perfectly brewed cup of green tea.
-With its affordable price tag, organic ingredients, ease of use, and delicious flavor, this green tea earns the top spot on the list.2– Smoothest TasteCheck On Amazon
+With its affordable price tag, organic ingredients, ease of use, and delicious flavor, this green tea earns the top spot on our list.2– High-Quality Ingredients

-Want all the perks of antioxidants without overdosing your body with caffeine?
-You should get your hands on the Twinings Decaf Green Tea Pods.
-You get a box full of 24 decaf green tea pods to cover all of your tea needs for about a month.
-If you love great-tasting green teas, this product is the right choice as it’s a perfect blend of the finest green teas to satisfy your cravings and give you just the right amount of flavor with an enticing aroma.
+The Twinings Decaf Green Tea is another convenient K-cup option on our list.
+You get a 24-pack of decaf green tea pods that are the perfect blend of the finest green teas to satisfy your cravings and give you just the right amount of flavor with an enticing aroma.
+We have these in our office kitchen, so believe us when we say the smell is amazing.
 This tea is also sourced responsibly and ethically while minimizing the carbon footprint to give back to the environment.

 You can brew this green tea with a Keurig or a single-serve brewer to enjoy a cup whenever you’d like.
 The smooth, fresh, and earthy notes of these green tea K-cups are bound to instantly refresh your mind and mood to give you the needed boost to kickstart your day.
-Unlike other options available on the market, this product is made from freshly picked leaves that are heated right after harvesting to preserve their taste and aroma.
+Unlike other K-cup options, this product is made from freshly picked leaves that are heated right after harvesting to preserve their taste and aroma.

 This green tea is sourced directly from Zhejiang Province, which is located on the southeastern coast of China.
 This province has a humid subtropical climate with the perfect combination of sunshine and rain to yield smooth, fresh, and natural-tasting tea.
-So, with this pick, you know you’ll be getting something special.3– Great ValueCheck On Amazon
+So, with this pick, you know you’ll be getting something special.5– Reliable Choice

-When it comes to caffeinated beverages that also cleanse your body, green tea makes a great choice, and these Cha4TEA Green Tea Pods are no exception.
-Packed with 36 single-serving pods at a reasonable price as compared to other options on the market, these K-cups offer a really good value for a delicious tea that’ll satisfy your caffeine cravings.
-Even better, these pods are Keurig compatible, allowing you to enjoy perfectly brewed tea every day.
+Packed with 36 single-serving pods at a reasonable price as compared to other options on the market, these Cha4TEA K-cups offer a really good value for a delicious tea that’ll satisfy your caffeine cravings.

 These green tea pods are made with 100% natural green tea leaves, which are sourced directly from Taiwan, to give you a perfect blend of refreshing taste and enticing aroma.
 This tea is bound to refresh your mood quickly by giving your body a boost of caffeine, and because it is rich in antioxidants, it protects your body from free radicals to prevent different diseases.

-While green tea can be rather expensive as compared to normal tea, the IMoZai Organic Green Tea is your best bet if you’re on a budget but don’t want to compromise on taste and quality.
+While green tea can be a little more expensive than other types of tea, the IMoZai Organic Green Tea is your best bet if you’re on a budget but don’t want to compromise on taste and quality.
 Each box of this green tea contains 100 tea bags, giving you enough supply of green tea for the whole month if you consume it three times per day.
 Filled with the company’s signature green tea blend, this green tea is sourced from a tea plantation in China.

 This green tea is USDA-certified, which means it’s grown and harvested according to federal guidelines to provide you with a rich flavor.
 Another great thing about this green tea is that it makes an amazing herbal supplement and is gluten-free with no artificial flavors, which means you get to enjoy the healthiest cup of green tea every morning.
 And did we mention that this product doesn’t contain any artificial preservatives that can cause oxidation or take away the natural aroma of green tea?

 With this all-natural green tea, you can kick start your day without feeling guilty about overdosing your body with caffeine.
 Because it has low caffeine content, you can also drink this green tea at night and it won’t mess with your sleep pattern.
-Even better, this product is also climate pledge-friendly, meaning that it minimizes carbon footprint, has minimal chemical pesticides, and is grown by following the highest safety standards.8– Unique BlendCheck On Amazon
+Even better, this product is also climate pledge-friendly, meaning that it minimizes carbon footprint, has minimal chemical pesticides, and is grown by following the highest safety standards.

 A: The quality of the water used to brew green tea greatly affects its taste and flavor profile, so you should always try to use bottled water because it yields significantly better results.
 To a similar extent, the type of tea you use determines the maximum water temperature needed for brewing the tea for optimal infusion.
 Different types of tea, such as gyokuro, may only produce a flavorful infusion when the water is heated to a much lower temperature — typically between 130 and 140 degrees Fahrenheit.
 You should keep in mind that green tea can develop a bitter aftertaste if brewed with excessively hot water or if the tea is allowed to steep for too long.
 After all that, you need just the right amount of tea leaves to make a cup of delicious tea.
 To get a rich taste, play around with the number of tea leaves used.
 You can prepare a great cup of piping hot green tea with just 1 or 2 teaspoons of green tea powder or leaves.Q: When should I drink green tea during the day?